 For several decades now, survival bunkers have been one of those topics that remains fascinating among certain circles.
-I am not sure if the interest surrounding them has to do with the idea of ultimate protection or how they have been portrayed in modern media.
+I am not sure if the interest surrounding them has to do with the idea of ultimate protection or how they have been portrayed in modern media, television, and the movies.

 5 Ways To Build A Survival Bunker

-In recent years, metal shipping containers became available to the general public as an affordable building material for bunkers and other structures.
-I use the term affordable a bit loosely because depending on the size of the container, it can cost many thousands of dollars.
+In recent years, metal shipping containers have become available to the general public as “affordable” building material for bunkers and other structures.
+I use the term affordable a bit loosely because, depending on the size of the container, it can cost many thousands of dollars.

 Shipping containers are a neat idea because they are a bare-bones framework that you can put together as you choose, kind of like building something out of Lego.